 Depending on the project you bid on, a bid surety bond will be based on the percentage of the total contract value.
 This will typically range between 5-10% of total contract costs.

 Some obligees may require more money paid in advance, as well as other costs or documentation requirements - so be sure to always check with them first before bidding.

 For example, if you bid on a large project, such as $600,000, this means that you should pay 10% - or $60,000 upfront.
 It’s crucial to be backed by a time-tested surety bond company.

 When you apply for a bid bond, you agree to take full responsibility for up to the entire amount including any legal costs.

-If and when a “bond claim” were to occur, the indemnity agreement is designed to leverage both your personal and any corporate assets to cover costs or penalties.
-Bond claims can create a lot of hardship, but, if you go through the process correctly, you should pass with flying colors.
+If or when a “bond claim” were to occur, the indemnity agreement is designed to leverage both your personal and any corporate assets to cover costs or penalties.
+Bond claims can create a lot of hardship, but if you go through the process correctly you should pass with flying colors.

-When deciding on a bond agent or company, it’s important to keep an eye out for any “red flags” - such as a lack of the information on the risks associated with bond claims.
+When deciding on a bond agent or company it’s important to keep an eye out for any “red flags” - such as a lack of information on the risks associated with bond claims.